MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 This script is meant for educational purposes only: scrape responsively.

 ## Training a sentiment classifer usig PyTorch

+Now the data is collected and we're ready to train a

 ## Building an interactive web interface with Dash, Flask and PostgeSQL